 Now, debates about whether these diets work in the long term aside, it is clear that Weight Watchers works for many people.
 It is not a faulty product, it is not some scheme that actually doesn’t work at all and has made all the success stories up.

 She didn’t do it wrong, she didn’t sneak in an extra biscuit where she shouldn’t have but it didn’t work.

 There is no law out there that says that if something works for one person, it will work for another.
 Click To Tweet

 And it is the same with marketing.

-So how do you decide what works for your business and what to focus on in 2017?
+So how do you decide what works for your business and what to focus on?

 The Basic Level